johncarl81/transfuse/documentation.md

 This tells Transfuse to instantiate an instance of ExampleImpl and inject it every time a Example type is requested for injection.

-To specify a provider to be used as a source for a binding use the @BindProvider annotation:
+To specify a Provider to be used as a source for a binding, use the @BindProvider annotation:

 {% highlight java %}
 @TransfuseModule